 Creating Apps for the Windows Marketplace

 The main dissimilarity between the Windows Marketplace and other stores is the crucial decision of Microsoft to utilize the C# programming language.
 Though C# is a variant of C++, which is the coding language utilized on iOS, yet the notions of C# signify that you will have port your apps to make them appropriate for the platform.
-Luckily, the overall opinion for Windows Phone development is good, so well equipped teams won’t be fazed by the challenge.
+Luckily, the overall opinion for Windows Mobile App development is good, so well equipped teams won’t be fazed by the challenge.

 With reference to the stability of apps on the operating system, the dearth of handset diversity becomes a clear benefit.
 Although Windows Phone supports a broader set of technical specifications and screen sizes as compared to iOS, the Lumia series provides developers with a manageable testing sample to utilize in comparison to the Google Play store.

 A great nugget in the kitty of Windows Phone is that Microsoft enables you to create beta versions of your apps and dole them out to chosen lists of testers by means of the store.
 While numerous developers will already be utilizing a service to deal out testing versions of their apps, this definitely becomes a great freebie for both new and experienced developers and this will also assist in closing the porting gap.
 In addition, it is a characteristic, which other stores are just now starting to get closer to.
 Thus, it adds to the credit of Microsoft that the organization possessed the indispensable foresight on the issue.

 Nevertheless, there is a significant problem faced by developers that move to the Windows Marketplace.
 Windows Phone operating system is not presently optimized for the developers of tablet.
 The decision by Microsoft to maintain its range of Surface tablet with Windows RT, which is a minimalist version of the complete Windows 8 desktop experience, signifies that tablet developers have not much to look forward to regarding the platform presently.